lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture.md

 ![Raise New Request](_books/servicemanager-config/customize/images/raise-new-request-button.png)

-* **Raise New**<br>Clicking on the main button labeled `Raise New` will initiate the Intelligent Capture specified in the *app.itsm.progressiveCapture.newRequest* setting.
-This can be used when the request type is not known when initiating the capture process.
-The capture script should contain questions that lead the user to be able to select the correct request type.
+* **Raise New**<br>Clicking on the main button labeled `Raise New` will initiate an Intelligent Capture that is not specific to any request type.
+When the service desk receives a phone call they can immediately follow a capture script that can present them with questions to help determine the type of request and who it should be assigned to.
+The `Raise New` button uses the capture that is specified in the following setting:
+    * **New Request**<br>app.itsm.progressiveCapture.newRequest
-* **Request Types**<br>Clicking on the arrow shows a list of available request types that the user has the right to raise.
+* **Request Types**<br>Clicking on the down-arrow shows a list of available request types that the user has the right to raise.
 The Intelligent Capture for each request type can be specified using the associated setting:
     * **New Incident**<br>app.itsm.progressiveCapture.newIncident
     * **New Service Request**<br>app.itsm.progressiveCapture.newServiceRequest
     * **New Problem**<br>app.itsm.progressiveCapture.newProblem